tav/gitfund/mvp/app/page/terms.md

 defamatory, pornographic, obscene or otherwise objectionable or violates any party's intellectual property or these Terms of Service.

-### Sponsorship
+### Backing Projects

-By sponsoring a project on GitFund, you are giving us permission to charge you on a monthly recurring basis through any payment methods that you have authorised, until your sponsorship is cancelled.
+By backing a project on GitFund, as either a donor or a sponsor, you are giving us permission to charge you on a monthly recurring basis through any payment methods that you have authorised, until your backing is cancelled.

-Sponsorship of a project does not give you any right or control over the project that you are sponsoring.
+Backing a project does not give you any rights or control over that project.

 ### Sponsor Profile

-As a sponsor, your sponsorship link text, link URL, and image (your "**Sponsor Profile**"), will be displayed at random as part of the "Sponsored By" widgets.
+If you back a project as a sponsor, your sponsorship link text, link URL, and image (your "**Sponsor Profile**"), will be displayed at random as part of the "Sponsored By" widgets.
+Your Sponsor Profile must satisfy the following
-Your Sponsor Profile must satisfy the following conditions:
+conditions:

 * If you are sponsoring as an individual, then: